Treaty of Ripon: Negotiations

 With Newcastle, along with most of Northumberland and Durham, under the control of the Covenanters, Charles called a meeting of the Great Council of Peers in York, the first time this body had met for a century.
 The Council declined to assume the functions of Parliament, but did negotiate the treaty with the Covenanters.

 Meanwhile, the Scottish army was facing shortages of supply and started collecting moneys from the nearby shires and church properties, as well as from Newcastle itself in order to pay for the continued upkeep of the army.
 This shortage of supplies did confer a negotiating advantage to the Covenanters though.
 With incidents of pillaging by soldiers already being reported, the English lords did not want to see the army become a mob living in the area of Newcastle, but Charles could not afford to pay the invaders' demands without the tax-raising powers of Parliament, making a settlement involving both king and Parliament inevitable.
 In collaboration with the king's opponents the Covenanters also refused to withdraw until Charles summoned the English Parliament.

 Terms

 Map showing territorial implications of the treaty.
 In light blue is territory occupied by Scotland following the treaty.

-Under the terms of the treaty the Scots continued to occupy Northumberland and Durham, and were to receive expenses of £850 a day starting from 16 October paid from England, but agreed to a temporary cessation of hostilities.
+Under the terms of the treaty the Scots continued to occupy parts of Northumberland and Durham (Mainly Newcastle), and were to receive expenses of £850 a day starting from 16 October paid from England, but agreed to a temporary cessation of hostilities.
 This situation was to continue until a full settlement was agreed.
 The Scottish Government was also to be reimbursed for its expenses in the war.

 Though humiliating for Charles, he was desperate to stop the Covenanters from taking York and, with little support from his peers, his options were limited, and he was compelled to agree terms.

 Terms were finalised on 16 October, and accepted by Charles on the 28th.
 Negotiations on the permanent settlement would continue for another 10 months until August 1641, when the Treaty of London was signed.